 These students barely have access to running water, or basic necessities.
 For many, it was their first time to even touch a computer, much less build a robot.
 But they have the determination and passion to learn; and the tenacity to tackle the most challenging concepts.
 These bright and talented students need our help to further develop their skills and realize their potential.

-While the summer program was a success, the after school program is the next step in creating a sustainable, year-round program that can be a model for other rural schools.
-Next summer, I will be returning to teach another class, in which I will incorporate some of the veterans from last year with some new students.
+Our first summer program was a success The after school program was the next step in creating a sustainable, year-round program that can be a model for other rural schools.
+This summer brings more innovations as my team return to teach another class, in which we will incorporate some of the veterans from last year with some new students.
 In time, the program will expand to a point where the kids from Gode are able to compete locally, nationally, and perhaps, even globally.

-Your generous gift will allow us to purchase two robotics kits for the after school program.
+Your generous gift will allow us to purchase more robotics kits, work books, school supplies and school lunches for the local rural students who attend this year's Summer Camp.
 Let's help these promising students pursue their future plans of becoming doctors, scientists, teachers, and engineers.